By James A. Martin

 AI and ML offer unprecedented opportunities for solving business problems, but their greater potential is still a year or more away, says Janine Benoit, Marketing Manager.
 “In 2020 and beyond, new cloud applications will include the use of AI, ML and analytics services, driving increasing intelligence down to mainstream business users.”

-Many organizations today leverage a combination of public, private and SaaS-based cloud environments, and IT cloud strategies will grow and continue to be mainstream in 2019, says Benoit, with multi-cloud and hybrid environments the new reality.
+Many organisations today leverage a combination of public, private and SaaS-based cloud environments, and IT cloud strategies will grow and continue to be mainstream in 2019, says Benoit, with multi-cloud and hybrid environments the new reality.

 In particular, we’ll see an increased confidence in private cloud providers and services, which will further accelerate private cloud adoption and spending, Benoit predicts.
 For example, Forrester estimates a 22 percent CAGR in the public cloud market through 2020.